 Who we are

-We are New Zealand’s largest medical college with a membership of more than 5,700 GPs, rural hospital doctors, and registrars.
+We are New Zealand’s largest medical college with a membership of 6,000 GPs, rural hospital doctors, and registrars.
 We advocate for equity, access, and sustainable healthcare and believe fundamentally that regardless of who or where they are, every New Zealander should have access to their own GP.

 We also set and assess quality standards for general practices, and administer the ongoing professional development programme our members need to complete every year to maintain their practising certificates.
 Other College functions include funding research, assessment, communication, representation, and advocacy.